Nuovo Villaggio Matteotti: History

 New Matteotti Village was commissioned as a housing complex for the 3000 workers of the steel factory Società Terni Acciaierie.
-Previously, the area was occupied by Cesare Balbo Village, a four-family house complex built during Fascist Italy.
+Previously, the area was occupied by Italo Balbo Village, a four-family house complex built during Fascist Italy.
 Gianlupo Osti, the president of the company, hired the anarchist Giancarlo De Carlo as lead architect after the sociologist Domenico De Masi's advice.
 Others involved with the project were the engineer Vittorio Korach, sociologist Fausto Colombo and the architects Cesare De Seta and Valeria Fossati-Bellani.

 Carlo and De Masi used five houses from Giulio Macchi’s Rai television show Habitat as basis for Nuovo Villaggio Matteotti.
 The community was deeply involved in the construction process through meetings, interviews and debates, with more than a thousand people involved.
 After two months of discussions, an exhibition was made at Galleria Poliantea in April–May 1970, with models from many parts of the world to educate the community about the design possibilities.
 The four models presented were the Siedlung Halen in Bern, Switzerland, by Atelier 5; housing complex in Kingsbury, London, by Clifford Wearden and Associates; residential complex in Ham Common, in London, by James Stirling and James Gowan; and St. Francis Square Cooperative in San Francisco by Marquisand Stoller architects.
 Another exhibition was held from 13 to 17 October 1973, to choose the design of the village.

 The new neighborhood was partially built between 1969 and 1974.
 The community of the old village opposed the project and wanted to have the land rights.
 They involved the Catholic Church and the far-left group Lotta Continua (Continuous Struggle) into the conflict.
 Gianlupo Osti also left the presidency of the company, thus halting the construction efforts for good.
 The original project would cover 20 hectares, but only approximately a quarter was built.
 De Masi said in 2005 that what was built is only a "fragment of the original idea".

 According to a survey conducted by researchers of the University of Perugia in June 2024, New Matteotti Village was still inhabited by the original owners and their descendants, becoming an elderly village.
 There were few people with no ties to the company that moved in since its creation.
 Despite that, most of the residents don't work for Società Terni Acciaierie anymore.
 The apartments also have a high cost, so many of them are inhabited for being unsold or vacant.